3kh0/ext-remover/README.md

 <summary><b>Print LTMEAT</b> Disable extensions with printing</summary>

 1. Find your extension's largest file.
 This can usually be found by poking around in your extension's manifest.json.
-2. Go to that page. and hit Ctrl+P. A print window should show up, with a number of pages in the top right.
+2. Go to that page. and hit Ctrl+P. A print window should show up, with several pages in the top right.
 3. Do everything you can to increase that number.
 Shrink down margins, change layout to landscape, anything you can.
-The higher you can get that number, the longer the effect will last.
+The higher you get that number, the longer the effect will last.
 4. Reload.
 The page should start hanging.
 5. Go to your extension's settings page, `chrome://extensions`.
 6. Duplicate your "printing" tab, and go back to your extension's settings page.